Rick-Houser/jeh/_posts/2025-03-22-laying-the-sre-foundation.md

 ## Try It Yourself
 Want to follow along?
 Here’s the quick rundown:
 1. Build a simple web app (any language works).
-2. Add unit tests to keep it honest.
+2. Add unit tests to keep it reliable.
-3. Plug in structured logging.
-JSON’s your friend.
+3. Use structured logging—JSON is a good choice
 4. Dockerize it for portability.
-5. Slap on Prometheus metrics and watch it hum.
+5. Add Prometheus metrics and watch it run.

-> Ensure Docker Compose is installed before running the commands, it’s required to spin up the services.
+> Ensure `docker-compose` is installed before running the commands, it’s required to spin up the services.
 {: .prompt-tip }

-Want to test my setup?
-Clone my [**repo**](https://github.com/Rick-Houser/system-prism) to try it yourself.
-I’ve tagged the full setup at **v1.0** for you to explore.
-Want to chat about it?
-Drop me an email (link in the sidebar).
-To run it, grab the repo with ```bash git clone [repo_link] -b v1.0```, then follow these steps:
-1. ```docker-compose up``` — spins up the services.
-2. ```bash curl http://localhost:5000/tasks``` — tests the app’s endpoint.

 ## Best Practices Recap
 - `Start Small:` A tiny app lets you focus on observability, not feature creep.